locate an office

 Japan remains our favored equity market in Asia and one of our preferred markets globally.
 Corporate Japan has been in good health with earnings tracking +12% YoY this quarter, and no meaningful signs of a deterioration in the outlook.
 Ongoing structural changes in the macro environment based on sustainable reflation mean that Japan’s equity market valuations have favorable re-rating potential.

-Whilst the recent yen strength and increased global economic uncertainty have led us to lower our June 2025 TOPIX outlook by 8-9%, we view the selloff as being overdone relative to fundamentals.
+Whilst the recent yen strength and increased global economic uncertainty increases downside risks to the outlook, we view the recent selloff as being overdone relative to fundamentals.
 Many companies approached valuation multiples (on a price-to-book basis) last seen during the depths of COVID-19.
-We view the TOPIX at 2,200-2,300 as a level consistent with a near-recessionary environment and for investors to add positions aggressively.
+We view the TOPIX at 2,200-2,300 as a level consistent with a near-recessionary environment and for investors to increase exposure at those levels.
 We believe that the structural opportunity in Japan remains, in view of its more reflationary path and corporate governance changes in the years ahead.

 While volatility is likely to remain in the market, we are at attractive price levels to consider legging into Japanese equities or using derivatives with meaningful upside participation while incorporating downside hedging.
 On a multi-month and multi-year basis, we expect the equity market to be higher.
 Some sectors which look especially attractive at the moment are companies domestically oriented with minimal foreign currency exposure; and export-oriented names trading near recessionary valuations.